compbiozurich/UZH-BIO392/course-results/2022/Flurin-Lauchli/NGS_technologies.md

 ### bandinng analysis
 - allows each chromosome to be identified by its characteristic banding pattern
 - in general, the dark bands have a lower G-C content than the interbands, where genes tend to be located
+- old-school technique which is widely used, but lacks resolution
 ![image](https://user-images.githubusercontent.com/103630748/192761390-0c969eaa-1ca0-4673-a901-520d9c8e64db.jpeg)
 typical bands of human X chromosome
 *Chang-Hui Shen, in Diagnostic Molecular Biology, 2019*